AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_encryption_ios.md

 Media encryption encrypts your app’s audio and video streams with a unique key and salt controlled by the app developer.
 While not every use case requires media encryption, Agora provides the option to guarantee data confidentiality during transmission.

-This page shows you how to add the media stream encryption to your app.
+This page shows you how to add Agora's built-in media stream encryption to your app.

 ## Understand the tech